-ADVICE-20-007-01 Scope of forest certification Normative reference FSC-STD-20-007 V3-0 EN Clause 1.1 = ((): 1) FSC-POL-10-004 (2005) EN June 1998 Effective date Terms & definitions June 19 98 Background a wide va both plant certificatio y be grown in a wide variety of systems in order to yield riety of products.
-FSC was founded on the basis that ration and natural forests should be within the scope of on.
-However there are a number of production systems of clearly be described as 'forests'.
-2 Such prod duction systems include: 2.1 V ery short rotation crops such as: - Conifers, traditionally Norway Spruce (Picea abies) grown for use as Christmas trees. - Poplar (Populus spp.) and other species coppiced on short rotations (e.g. 4 - 7 years) for use as fuel. - Willow (Salix spp.) and other species coppiced on short rotations for production of shoots for e.g. basketwork and production of hurdles.
-2.2 O Orchards; 2.3 S ilvo-pastoral production systems; 2.4 A gro-forestry production systems; lantations managed for Non Timber Forest Products (e.g. ubber, oil palm, coconuts).
-3 Are such production systems within the scope of FSC certification?
-Advice defined by 'forest' denotes a formation dominated by trees.
-It is y the Shorter Oxford Dictionary as 'An extensive tract of ered with trees and undergrowth sometimes intermingled ure'. supporting woody brate to a consi of erect gr n turn is defined as 'A perennial plant having a self- g woody main stem or trunk (which usually develops anches at some distance from the ground), and growing iderable height and size.
-Extended to bushes or shrubs rowth and having a single stem; and even some perennial us plants which grow to a great height, as the banana or however certification a 'forest' acrop of treather trees size'.
-New land covered to ground the treather to ground the treather to ground the covered the treather to ground the treather treathe such linguistic definitions of the word 'forest' may not be useful for the purpose of defining the scope of on.
-Many stakeholders draw a strong distinction between and a 'plantation'.
-An area growing a very short rotation sees would not normally be described as a forest, because have not yet developed their 'considerable height and vertheless, the area may consist of 'an extensive tract of stred with trees and undergrowth'.
-If the same area was saw without intervention it would very likely develop into a similar problems apply to other production systems, such ds. epts a broad approach to the scope of FSC accreditation stewardship.
+ADVICE-20-007-01 Scope of forest certification Normative reference FSC-STD-20-007 V3-0 EN Clause 1.1 FSC-POL-10-004 (2005) EN June 1998 Effective date Terms & definitions June 1 998 Background 1 1 Trees may be grown in a wide variety of systems in order to yie a wide variety of products.
+FSC was founded on the basis that both plantation and natural forests should be within the scope of certification.
+However there are a number of production system that cannot clearly be described as 'forests'. products.
+FSC was founded on the basis that and natural forests should be within the scope of wever there are a number of production systems 2 Such p production systems include: 2.1 Very she ort rotation crops such as: Conifers, traditionally Norway Spruce ( Picea abies ) grown for use as Christmas trees.
+Poplar ( Populus spp.) and other species coppiced on short rotations (e.g. 4 - 7 years) for use as fuel.
+Willow ( Salix spp.) and other species coppiced on short rotations for production of shoots for e.g. basketwork and production of hurdles.
+2.2 Orchard s; 2.3 Silvo-pa storal production systems; 2.4 Agro-for estry production systems; 2.5 ons managed for Non Timber Forest Products (e.g. oil palm, coconuts).
+3 Are su ch produc tion systems within the scope of FSC certification?
+Advice 1 define land c d by the S t' denotes a formation dominated by trees.
+It is Shorter Oxford Dictionary as 'An extensive tract of th trees and undergrowth sometimes intermingled 2 support woody to a co of erec rting woo branches onsiderabl ot growth a ceous plar is defined as 'A perennial plant having a self- dy main stem or trunk (which usually develops at some distance from the ground), and growing e height and size.
+Extended to bushes or shrubs and having a single stem; and even some perennial hts which grow to a great height, as the banana or 3 howev certific a 'fore crop o the tre size'. land c left to er be us ation.
+Ma st' and a ' f trees wo ees have Neverthel overed wi grow with Similar p linguistic definitions of the word 'forest' may not eful for the purpose of defining the scope of any stakeholders draw a strong distinction between plantation'.
+An area growing a very short rotation uld not normally be described as a forest, because not yet developed their 'considerable height and ess, the area may consist of 'an extensive tract of th trees and undergrowth'.
+If the same area was out intervention it would very likely develop into a problems apply to other production systems, such 4 broad approach to the scope of FSC accreditation dship.
 For the purposes of defining scope the FSC